Python Programming for Data Science: Intermediate

 Application

 Experience of using a programming or scripting language is a must.
 The student should master all the concepts explored in the course Python Programming for Data Science - Introduction prior to enrolling on Intermediate.
-If you have not particiapted in Python Programming for Data Science - Introduction then you will need to provide details of your previous Python programming exprience.
+If you have not participated in Python Programming for Data Science - Introduction then you will need to provide details of your previous Python programming experience.
 We may need to come back to you seeking further information.

 To enrol, please download a PDF or Word version of the following document